AGE: – Han Dynasty Circa 206 B.C. – 220 A.D.

 HEIGHT: – 17cm

 FOR PRICE PLEASE CONTACT – include item number below:

 This Chinese Han Dynasty Lidded Terracotta Bowl decorated with red and blue geometric design around the body of the vessel has an unusual decoration, rarely seen in this type of Han Dynasty Ming qi.

 The lid is decorated with three figures, all with human bodies and an animal head, this could be that of the horse necked deity referred to as Hayagriva.
 The Hayagriva is one of the avatars of the Lord Vishnu worshipped in Hindu mythology, he is the God of knowledge and wisdom.

-It is rare to see a figure of the deity Hayagriva on this kind of Chinese Han Dynasty funerary Mingqi, it could be a very early depiction of the Hayagriva as can be seen in this very early bronze depiction of the Hayagriva found in Burma.
+It is rare to see a figure of the deity Hayagriva on this type of vessel, it could be a very early depiction of the Hayagriva as can be seen in this very early bronze depiction of the Hayagriva from Burma.
 This may suggest that during the Han Dynasty Hindu imagery was incorporated into their Buddhist beliefs and art forms.